Atticus29/population-fragmentation/README.md

-# PopulationFragmentation
+# Draggle Drift

 ## Description

+The populations genetics concept of genetic drift is a notoriously difficult concept to teach and to learn.
+Draggle Drift is an open-source simulation webapp that allows students to create a metapopulation of fictitious diploid simultaneously-hermaphroditic animals called draggles that satisfies all assumptions of Hardy-Weinberg Equilibrium except infinite population size.

+The simulation tracks individuals over the course of generations with respect to one gene that is necessary and sufficient to determine spot color in draggles.
+Currently, three alleles are supported ...In other words, TODO the effect of a phenomenon called genetic drift on genetic diversity.

+Users are able to specify parameters including:
+ * population size
+ * number of fragments into which the metapopulation is split
+ * number of generations to follow the metapopualtion
+ * starting allele frequencies of three alleles of the spot color gene

+In particular, it explores the effect of fragmenting populations on genetic diversity.

+## Software Features

+Draggle Drift is extensible TODO

+## Software Framework Details

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

-Population fragmentation is an open-source web app that allows students to simulate the effect of a phenomenon called genetic drift on genetic diversity.
-In particular, it explores the effect of fragmenting populations on genetic diversity.

-## Development server
+### Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Code scaffolding
+### Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build
+### Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-## Running unit tests
+### Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests
+### Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

-## Further help
+### Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).